banders/bitripl-mothership/README.md

 node bitripl-mothership.js

-## Integration with bitripl-mothership from sensors on the local network
+## Interface between a sensor device and bitripl-mothership

 Sensors can upload to bitripl-mothership via its built-in REST API: